Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Palms With Self Cleaning Trunks

-Now, let’s talk about trunk surfaces – they’re quite the diverse bunch.
-Some have smooth surfaces that wear scars from old leaves, while others boast a rough exterior covered in old leaf bases, forming a cool crisscross pattern.
+Furthermore, trunk surfaces also vary.
+Some have a smooth surface covered with scars from old leaves, others have a rough surface that is covered with old leaf bases in a crisscross pattern.

 Carpentaria Palm (Carpentaria acuminata).
 Photo by Flickr.